Chicago, IL Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you’re shipping to or from

-• Lakefront Geography: The city sits on Lake Michigan, offering 26 miles of shoreline and easy access to maritime shipping.
+• Lakefront Geography: The city sits on the southwestern shore of Lake Michigan, giving drivers scenic routes and easy access to maritime freight terminals.

-• Diverse Population: Over 2.7 million residents represent 60+ languages, creating a vibrant, multicultural community.
+• Diverse Population: Over 2.7 million residents represent more than 200 languages, reflecting a multicultural market for auto shipping.

 Car Shipping 101